KYC-hub/ComplyZense/api_documentation.md

 # API Documentation

 This page provides detailed documentation for the APIs used in the **ComplyZense** project.
 Each endpoint is described with its purpose, request methods, required parameters, and responses.
+Refer to Function(js).docx for a list of all the functions.

 ---